matrix-org/matrix-spec-proposals/proposals/2403-knock.md

 of a new room version.
 Clients can check for a room version that includes knocking via the Client-Server API's [capabilities endpoint](https://matrix.org/docs/spec/client_server/r0.6.1#get-matrix-client-r0-capabilities).
+Experimental implementation should use `xyz.amorgan.knock` as a room version identifier.

 The new endpoints should contain an unstable prefix during experimental implementation.
 The unstable counterpart for each endpoint is: